Introduction

 Preparing Your Home and Mindset for Negotiation

-Preparing Your Home for Successful Negotiations
+Preparing Your Home for Negotiations

 When you’re trying to sell your home, the state and presentation of it are very important.
 People are more likely to make a good offer on a house that looks nice and has been well taken care of.
-Here are some important things to do:
+Here are some things to do:

 Get rid of junk and clean up.
-A neat and clean home helps buyers picture themselves living there, which can lead to higher offers.
+A clean home helps buyers picture themselves living there, which can lead to higher offers.
 Clean every room very well and clear off surfaces like counters, shelves, and other surfaces.

 Curb appeal: How you look at first matters.
-Keep the outside of your house looking nice by mowing the grass, cleaning the bushes, and, if necessary, adding new plants or flowers.
-A clean yard will set the tone for a good discussion process.
+Keep the outside of your house looking nice by mowing the grass, cleaning the bushes and if necessary, add new plants or flowers.
+A clean yard will set the tone for a good negotiation process.By doing these things to your home, you’ll set yourself up for successful talks when selling your home which increases the chances of getting multiple offers.

 Preparing Your Mindset for Negotiations